Countries of Origin

 About

-Javier Fuentes is a Spanish American writer, a 2018 Lambda Literary Fellow, who earned an MFA in Fiction from Columbia University where he was a teaching fellow.
+Javier Fuentes is a Spanish American writer whose debut novel won the 2024 PEN/Hemingway award.
+A 2018 Lambda Literary Fellow, Javier earned an MFA in Fiction from Columbia University where he was a teaching fellow.
+Javier is currently the Paris Review Professor of Literature at Bard Prison Initiative.
 Born in Barcelona, he lives in New York.

 A Conversation with Javier Fuentes, author of Countries of Origin